lcrespom/nash/README.md

 - Bringing shell power to JavaScript developers. `zsh` is greatly configurable, but customizing it requires writing shell script code, which (for JS developers) is not as user friendly as JavaScript.

-Nash is currently under development, so some features are still missing, but it is quite usable already.
+Nash is currently under development, but it is already usable, powerful... and colorful.
 See the ToDo section below for details.

 ## Installation